The Button component is used to trigger actions, submit forms, or navigate users.

 1. Select the Button component.

-1. Adjust the Padding values to make the button bigger or smaller.
+1. Navigate to Properties Panel > Spacing & Size, and adjust the padding values to make the button bigger or smaller.

 Smaller buttons are often used for compact UI elements, while larger buttons work well for main actions.